 Learning takes place both within and outside of the classroom.
 Chapman fosters an environment in which it is expected that students will take responsibility for their learning and living.
-Through its various offices, the staff provides guidance, support, and opportunities for student growth and development.
+Through its various offices, the staff provides guidance, support and opportunities for student growth and development.
 Chapman believes in creating programs and services tailored to the individual needs of students.

 Student life at Chapman is educationally stimulating and diverse.
-Students come from varied economic, social, cultural, and ethnic backgrounds.
-Yet because of Chapman’s size, opportunities for involvement are extended to all students through an active student government, student clubs and organizations, service and social fraternities and sororities, religious organizations, intercollegiate and intramural athletics, student publications, numerous social and cultural events and student media in drama, music, film, and dance.
+Students come from varied economic, social, cultural and ethnic backgrounds.
+Yet because of Chapman’s size, opportunities for involvement are extended to all students through an active student government, student clubs and organizations, service and social fraternities and sororities, religious organizations, intercollegiate and intramural athletics, student publications, numerous social and cultural events and student media in drama, music, film and dance.

 (See the General Information section of the catalog.)

-Students with disabilities may register with the university's Disability Services Specialist for accommodations under the Americans with Disabilities Act of 1990.
+Students with disabilities may register with the University's Disability Services office for accommodations under the Americans with Disabilities Act of 1990.
 It is the responsibility of the student requesting accommodations to make these needs known in a timely fashion and to provide proper documentation and evaluations as required.
 The granting of any accommodation will not be retroactive and cannot jeopardize the academic standards or integrity of the course.
-Services may include extended test time, note–takers, advocacy, etc. Information about services, academic modifications or documentation requirements can be obtained from the Chapman website under "Student Services" or from Disability Services at 714/516–4520.
+Services may include extended test time, note–takers, advocacy, etc. Information about services, academic modifications or documentation requirements can be obtained from the Chapman website under "Student Services" or from Disability Services at (714) 516–4520.
 For more detailed information, see the Disability Services and/or the non–discrimination policy in the general information section of this catalog.

 Chapman University is committed to providing a residential living program with a strong community–building emphasis which enables our residents to both meet new people and experience new situations.